 Fly strains

 Flies were maintained on standard medium at 25˚C. UAS-Gro and UAS-GroΔGP transgenic flies were described previously {Turki-Judeh, 2012 #2966}.
 The UAS-GroΔGP construct contains a deletion of amino acids 134-194, encompassing the GP domain.
 Embryos for overexpression studies were obtained from staged embryos collected from crosses of UAS-Gro with a maternal driver, Mat-Gal4 {Nie, 2009 #2369}.
+Control embryos for RNA-seq were obtained from crossing w1118 flies with this Mat-Gal4 driver.
 Germ line clones of the gro mutant fly allele MB36 (a null allele) were used for Groucho loss-of-function studies {Jennings, 2007 #2990}.
 These lines were generated using the standard dominant female sterile FLP/FRT protocol {Chou, 1996 #3178}.

 Groucho chromatin immunoprecipation (ChIP) and sequencing